-The sequence diagram for shore to ship short data message without ACK is shown in Fig. 38.
+The sequence diagram for shore to ship short data message without ACK is shown in Fig. 40.
 This protocol is used for short data messages that fit within a single transmission burst.

 The destination ID of this message may be set to zero to use it as a short, efficient broadcast message.

-Figure 38
+Figure 40

-Shore to ship short data message sequence diagram
+Shore to ship short data message sequence diagram without ACK